profpopoff/Dictionary/README.md

 - Switch between light and dark themes
 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page
 - Have the correct color scheme chosen for them based on their computer preferences.
-Hint: Research prefers-color-scheme in CSS.